vinkrish/DataEngineering/docs/big_data.md

 > In computer science, **marshalling** is the process of transforming the memory representation of an object to a data format suitable for storage or transmission, and it is typically used when data must be moved between different parts of a computer program or from one program to another.
 Marshalling is similar to serialization and is used to communicate to remote objects with an object, in this case a serialized object.

+MapReduce is a programming technique for manipulating large data sets.
+"Hadoop MapReduce" is a specific implementation of this programming technique.

+The technique works by first dividing up a large dataset and distributing the data across a cluster.
+In the map step, each data is analyzed and converted into a (key, value) pair.
+Then these key-value pairs are shuffled across the cluster so that all keys are on the same machine.
+In the reduce step, the values with the same keys are combined together.

 ### HDFS (Hadoop Distributed File System)

 The HDFS, distributed under Apache license offers a basic framework for splitting up data collections between multiple nodes.
 In HDFS, the large files are broken into blocks, where several nodes hold all of the blocks from a file.
 The file system is designed in a way to mix fault tolerance with high throughput.
 The blocks of HDFS are loaded to maintain steady streaming.
 They are not usually cached to minimize latency.

+In other words it is a big data storage system that splits data into chunks and stores the chunks across a cluster of computers.

 ### Pig